NIGMS/NIGMS-Sandbox/README.md

 ## Recommended Learning Pathways <a name="pathways"></a>

 :sparkles: _We put together these learning pathways to help orient you to using the Sandbox modules.
-Before starting on any of the individual modules, we recommend you complete all the steps in the Prerequisites section and only continue once you are able to check off these key skills._
+Before starting on any of the individual modules, we recommend you complete all the steps in the Prerequisites section for your respective cloud provider and only continue once you are able to check off these key skills._

+**Prerequisites: Introduction to AWS**

+**Prerequisites: Introduction to Azure**

 **Prerequisites: Introduction to GCP**